R3Conclave/conclave-core-sdk/docs/docs/faq.md

 Nitro is the name Amazon uses to refer to in-house security technology on their custom servers that restricts access by AWS employees.
-It's not an enclave and Amazon must still be assumed to have access to all your data, institutionally, because they design and implement Nitro, thus you have only their assurance that there are no back doors or internally known weaknesses.
+It's not an enclave and Amazon must still be assumed to have access to all your data, institutionally, because they design and implement Nitro, thus you have only their assurance that there are no back doors or internally known weaknesses and of course you must assume sufficiently privileged administrators can override Nitro if they need to.

 As it's not an enclave we currently have no plans to support Nitro.